BenDQL/CodingAssignment2/README.md

-# blank_net_art
+# Creative Coding Assignment 2

-a blank net art template to work with deno deploy.
+Use chaotic and glitch art to reflect human's bad mood when hearing mean words.